victorgan/victorgan.github.io/_posts/2023-12-12-my-credit-card-system-in-2023.markdown

 title: My Credit Card System in 2023
 ---

-When I first moved to the US, I got a credit card at my employer’s orientation day, the only one I could get with no credit history.
-I used it for quite a few years.
-Lately though, I started getting into the credit card points game.
-I find it hard to explain to people why this game is so fun because there’s a lot of danger with credit, there’s some perverse pyramid-scheme elements with affiliate links, and not everyone has the ability to play it.
-The time spent researching also likely won’t be worth the money you get out of this hobby.
-But if you like the thrill of a good deal and refining the way you think about money, it can be a really fun waste of time.
-Here’s my current setup.
+Lately I started getting into the credit card points game.
+It's a weird game...there’s a lot of danger with credit, some perverse pyramid-scheme elements with affiliate links, and kind of incentivizes you to spend more.
+But it's kinda fun lol.
+Here’s what I've done.

 ## Credit Cards Before 2018
 I got the **Citi Double Cash** shortly after my first credit card for the 2% back, with no sign-up bonus (SUB).
 Then I got the **Citi Costco** card (SUB of a water bottle or something) that I only use for Costco gas now.

-I’d use the Costco card at Costco, my Credit Union card internationally for no exchange fees, and the Double Cash for that sweet 2% back for everything else.
-I paid no annual fees.
-My life was happy.
+I used the Costco card at Costco, my Credit Union card internationally for no exchange fees, and the Double Cash for 2% back for everything else.

 ## Credit Cards of 2021

-In 2021 I got the **Citi Premier** (80K SUB) because it had a good SUB at the time, is known to be harder to get later on, let me access Citi transfer partners, and has great multipliers.
-I thought I’d just keep this and the Double Cash (which allows the 2% back be 2X Citi points) as a simple two card setup for the rest of my life if I stopped churning (spoiler: I didn’t).
+In 2021 I got the **Citi Premier** (80K SUB) because it had a good SUB at the time and people said it would be harder to get later on.
+I thought I’d just keep this and the Double Cash (which allows the 2% back be 2X Citi points) as a simple two card setup if I stopped churning (spoiler: I didn’t).

 Around the same time, I got the **Chase Sapphire Preferred** (100k SUB), aka CSP.
-I knew this overlapped the Citi Premier in spending categories (who cares, good SUB), but I got it for the SUB and primary auto rental insurance.
+I knew this overlapped the Citi Premier in spending categories, but who cares the SUB was good.
+It also had primary auto rental insurance which I used once.

 The last card I got in 2021 was the **Amex Platinum** (150K SUB), for the SUB and to flex on others at lounges.

 I got these cards mostly for their all-time high SUBs.
 I basically used the Citi Premier and Double Cash for most everyday purchases, Amex Platinum for air travel and lounge access, and CSP for car rentals.
-I also had access to transfer partners from all 3 banks, but I never actually spent any points cause of analysis paralysis.
+I also had access to transfer partners from all 3 banks, but I never actually spent any points mostly cause of analysis paralysis.

 My spend is relatively low so the actual multipliers don’t matter too much compared to the SUBs, though it is a bit satisfying to match the spending to the right card.

 ## Credit Cards of 2022
 In January 2022 I got the **Chase Aeroplan** (2x50K Cert SUB), purely for the SUB.
-Later I would realize this card’s true hidden power (10% Aeroplan transfer bonus + 1.25% pay yourself back on any travel).
+Later I would realize this card’s has some nifty benefits 10% Aeroplan transfer bonus + 1.25% pay yourself back on any travel, but for the most part it was just another SUB.

 At this time I applied to 4 cards in the last 24 months (Citi Premier, CSP, Amex Platinum, Chase Aeroplan), which matters because Chase denies new cards if you’ve applied to 5 personal cards in the last 24 months (dubbed 5/24), so I stopped applying to others.

 ## Credit Cards of 2023
 I got a **Chase Ink Business Cash** (90K SUB), my first business card, to stay under 5/24.
-I didn’t realize I could’ve applied for business cards, which I should’ve done all this time every 3 months.
+I didn’t realize I could’ve applied for business cards, which I could’ve done all this time every 3 months.

 I got the **Chase Ink Business Preferred** (100K SUB) business card and downgraded the CSP to the no-fee **Chase Freedom Unlimited**.
-This let me keep access to Chase’s transfer partners without adding to my 5/24, and downgrading instead of cancelling means my credit score didn’t go down.
+This let me keep access to Chase’s transfer partners without adding to my 5/24, and downgrading instead of cancelling meant my credit score didn’t go down.

-Here’s when I really started getting into the game.
+Here’s when I got a bit more sweaty.
 My rate of getting cards is limited by two factors: my natural spend ($2.5k a month on rent) and the rule of thumb to only apply for a Chase business card every 3 months (known as riding the Ink Train).
-I want to stay under 5/24 to keep riding the Ink Train (90k SUB’s with no annual fee choo choo).
+I want to stay under 5/24 to keep riding the Ink Train (90k SUB’s with no annual fee).
 Luckily, in the summer I got back to 1/24, so I applied for 2 more personal cards this year.

 I got the **Amex Gold** (90k SUB).
 I cancelled the Amex Platinum in 2023 because I wasn’t using enough credits naturally, which were quite a pain to keep track of.
 I didn’t downgrade the Plat to the Gold because then I wouldn’t have been able to get the Gold SUB, so my credit score took a small hit.
 I got the Gold mainly for the close to all-time high SUB, to maintain Amex points, and for the marginal 1x increase in restaurant/grocery multiplier over the Citi Premier.

 At this time, I took a trip and paid $200/night in cash for some rip-off Hilton hotel, and all I got was free breakfast from my Amex Plat.
 This made me reconsider my hotel strategy, and so I got the **Chase IHG One Premier** (140k SUB) and **Chase IHG One Premier Business** (140k SUB).
 I missed the higher 175k SUB on these, but I got these for the still high SUB and when you redeem points at IHG hotels you get the 4th night free.
-They also come with 40k free night certificates after the first year, so I wanted to get both close together so I can spend both of them in one trip in ongoing years.
+They also come with 40k free night certificates every year after the first year, so I wanted to get both close together so I can spend both of them in one trip in ongoing years.

-I then got the **Amex Business Gold** (150K + 15K*2 SUB) since it didn’t add to 5/24 nor Chase’s business card timers and came with Walmart+ (I’m too cheap for Amazon Prime).
-I missed the timing for 20k points per 4k spend on employee cards, but got the 15k one, which makes this card’s SUB my most lucrative yet.
+I then got the **Amex Business Gold** (150K + 15K*2 SUB) since it didn’t add to 5/24 nor Chase’s business card timers and came with Walmart+ (kinda useful, I don't have Amazon Prime).
+I missed the timing for 20k points per 4k spend on employee cards, but got the 15k one, which makes this card’s SUB pretty high.

-That’s all my credit cards so far.
+In January 2024, I got a **Chase Ink Business Unlimited** (90k SUB).

 ## Credit Card Annual Fees
 I’ll keep paying Citi Premier’s $100 fee indefinitely for transfer partner access.
 I may keep paying Amex Gold’s $250 fee for the 4x restaurant spend, or cancel and get the Amex Blue Business Cash to retain transfer partner access.
 I’ll keep paying the Chase Ink Business Preferred $100 fee for Chase transfer partner access, but replace it when I can get another SUB for a new CSP in 2025.
 I keep these for transfer partner access even though these cards don’t necessarily pay for themselves.